nashville-software-school/server-side-dotnet-curriculum/book-3-sql-efcore/chapters/book-3-coding-assessment.md

     - Price (not nullable)
     - Brand (not nullable)
     - CategoryId (not nullable, foreign key)
-    - Quantity (not used in database, will be calculated)
 1. Category
     - Id (primary key)
     - CategoryName (not nullable)
 1. Order
     - Id (primary key)
     - CashierId (not nullable, foreign key)
-    - Total (computed - add the logic to sum the product prices for the order)
+    - Total (computed - add the logic to sum the product prices times the quantity in the `OrderProduct`s)
     - PaidOnDate (nullable DateTime to record when the transaction was completed)
 1. OrderProduct
-    - Id (primary key)
     - ProductId (not nullable, foreign key)
     - OrderId (not nullable, foreign key)
+    - Quantity (not nullable)

 In addition to the properties above that correspond to database columns, add other properties that reflect these relationships that will allow related data to be nested:
 1. A cashier can have many orders, an order is only handled by one cashier
 1. A product belongs in one category.
 A category can be associated with many products
-1. An order may have many associated products, and a product may be purchased in many orders.
-If the same product is ordered twice in the same order, they will be represented as two or more _separate_ products on the order (in other words, we do _not_ need to track the quantity for a given product being ordered).
+1. An order may have many associated  order products, but an order product will be associated with one product.
 1. Make an ERD for this database

 ## Seeding the database
 1. Use the `OnModelCreating` method in the `CornerStoreDbContext` class to add cashiers, products, categories, and orders.
-Also ensure that orders have products associated with them.
+Also ensure that orders have order products associated with them.
 1. Use the migration tool to create your database

 ## Endpoints
-Implement the following endpoints in the API:
+Implement the following endpoints in the API (return the correct HTTP status codes and response bodies for each endpoint!):

 ### `/cashiers`
 1. Add a cashier